RussDim/CIE-Casual-Investor-Essentials/reports/proposal.md

 Jane is a young professional working as a Data Scientist in Downtown Vancouver.
 She commutes to and from work daily and spends her days working behind a screen.
 During her work breaks, during her commute, and while drinking her morning coffee Jane likes to relax and not spend extensive time behind a computer.
 She also likes to catch up on companies she holds in her investing portfolio.
 Jane is always annoyed when she visits yahoo finance or google news by the flood of information and advertisements which come from big corporate websites.
 That is why she wants to use a single app, no ads to see how the companies she is interested in, are trading and what are the latest news on these companies.

 The Casual Investor Essentials app will provide Jane exactly what she needs.
-Yahoo finance has the best publicly available financial data, while Google news does the best job of aggregating news by topic.
-So by navigating to CIE app Jan will get both her trading update and the news updates she needs.
-The app will minimize her screen time and will not burden her with noise.
+Yahoo finance has the best publicly available financial data, while Google News does the best job of aggregating news by topic.
+So by navigating to CIE app Jane will get both her trading update and the news updates she needs.
+The app will minimize her screen time and will not burden her with media noise.